Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 - Better-than-Panera | You be the judge, the comments speak volumes!

-Simple Ingredients for Orange Scone Recipe
+Simple Ingredients for Orange Scones

-- ALL-PURPOSE FLOUR | I used organic all-purpose flour, or use Gluten Free All-purpose flour along with a small amount of oat flour.
+- All-purpose Flour | I used organic, unbleached all-purpose flour, or use Gluten Free All-purpose flour along with a small amount of oat flour (¼ cup).

-- SUGAR | Not a lot, just enough to sweeten it up a bit, I use all natural cane sugar.
+- Sugar | Not a lot, just enough to sweeten it up a bit, I use all natural cane sugar.
+You may add up to ½ a cup though!

-- BUTTER | If you have been with me any amount of time, you know that I believe in real, cream butter — if it’s soft coming out of the fridge, it’s not real butter, but a blend.
-For scones, splurge, you don’t make them every day!
+- Butter | I believe in real cream butter — if it’s soft coming out of the fridge, it’s not real butter, but a blend.
+For scones, splurge for European butter with more butterfat and less water added –after all, you don’t make them every day!

-- HEAVY CREAM | Use the real stuff, this is in part what allows the scone to to rise, fluffy and tender.
+- Heavy Cream | Use the real stuff; this allows the scone to rise, be fluffy and tender.

-- VANILLA BEAN PASTE | Adds beautiful flecks of vanilla bean, aromatic and subtle, enhancing other flavors.
+- Vanilla Bean Paste | Adds beautiful flecks of vanilla bean, aromatic and subtle, enhancing other flavors.
 You may substitute vanilla extract.

-- ZEST & JUICE | This is the essence of the orange scone, fresh zested orange peel and a splash of juice.
+- Zest & Juice | This is the essence of the orange scone, fresh zested orange peel, and a splash of juice.

 Zesting Tips